 Initiation: The goal is to produce an animation that begins with a given (e.g., random) distribution of the birds and ends when the flock converges to the first shape in the steady-flight animation (Figure 2).
 As in previous artificial bird models, our animated bird lives in a world and perceives its state through its senses.
 The bird's actions are governed by its interpreted perception and attempt to satisfy its drives.
-We propose a new set of drives, suitable for flocks flying in line formations: targetreaching (the tendency of a bird to reach a specific distance from a chosen reference bird) and separation (the tendency of a bird to have a unique reference bird to follow).
-Figure 3 demonstrates how these rules, when combined, model the convergence of the flock to a variety of shapes.
+We propose a new set of drives, suitable for flocks flying in line formations: target-reaching (the tendency of a bird to reach a specific distance from a chosen reference bird) and separation (the tendency of a bird to have a unique reference bird to follow).
+Figure 3 shows some examples of how these rules, when combined, model the convergence of the flock to some shapes.